nataliakoliou/ML-Ciphertext-Decryption-Algorithm/README.md

 # Machine-Learning Ciphertext Decryption Algorithm

-This project aims to build a decryption tool that uses a multi-class SVM classification model to decrypt ciphertexts, encrypted with some randomly generated mixed-ciphertext alphabet.
+This project introduces a decryption tool that uses a multi-class SVM classification model to decrypt ciphertexts, encrypted with some randomly generated mixed-ciphertext alphabet.

 * **Implement manual feature extraction:** Identifies and describes the most common features that define the internal structure of the text-datasets (training & testing).
 These features include: Single Letter Frequencies, Letter Occurencies in k-letter words, Letter Position Frequencies and Double Letters Frequencies.
 * **Perform manual feature selection:** Creates feature-set (X) and label-set (y), by selecting the features that describe best each class.